rjsocha/firesocks/README.md

 This is unpaid job from one of the freelancer-like sites.
 This about 18 hours of work.
 I don't know if this too much for such project.

+From my side: all my code is public domain.

 Requiremets of the customer:
 1. All should work from console/terminal.
 2. Output should be in colors.